-Barton Hedges Age: 57 Director since: 2017 (Independent) (3) Municipality of Residence: Stuart, Florida, United States Principal Occupation: Retired (former Mr. Hedges served as a director and CEO of Greenlight Capital Re, Ltd., a specialist property and casualty reinsurer, from August 2011 to March 2017.
+Mr. Hedges served as a director and CEO of Greenlight Capital Re, Ltd., a specialist property and casualty reinsurer, from August 2011 to March 2017.
 He also served as a director of Greenlight Reinsurance Ireland from 2011 to March 2017.
 Mr. Hedges previously served as President and Chief Underwriting Officer of Greenlight Reinsurance, Ltd. from January 2006 to August 2011.
 Mr. Hedges has over 30 years of experience in the property and casualty insurance/reinsurance industry.
 Prior to joining Greenlight Reinsurance, Ltd., Mr. Hedges served as President and Chief Operating Officer of Platinum Underwriters Bermuda, Ltd., a property, casualty and finite risk reinsurer, from July 2002 until December 2005 where he was responsible for the initial start-up of the company and managed the company's day-to-day operations.
 His previous experience includes serving as executive vice president and Chief Operating Officer of Bermuda-based Scandinavian Re, a former insurance and reinsurance company, and actuarial consultant at Tillinghast-Towers Perrin, a management consulting and software solutions company focused on insurance and financial services.
+Mr. Hedges received his B.S. in Mathematics, Computer Science Concentration, from Towson State University in 1987, is a Fellow of the Casualty Actuarial Society and a Qualified Risk Director.

+Public Roard Membership During Last Five Ve

-Mr. Hedges received his B.S. in Mathematics, Computer Science Concentration, from Towson State University in 1987 and is a Fellow of the Casualty Actuarial Society. director and CEO Trisura Board/Co mmittee Membership Public Board Membership D During Last Five Years of Greenlight Capital Re, Ltd.) Board Trisura Group Ltd. 2017 - Present Prior Year Voting Results: 99.67% Audit Committee • Meeting Risk Committee gs attended in 2022: 5 of 5 gs attended in 2022: 4 of 4 gs attended in 2022: 4 of 4 Common Shares a and Deferred Share Units (DSU s) Beneficially Owned, Contro olled or Directed March 31, 2023 Common Shares DSUs Total Common Shares and DSUs Number 14,000 35,016 49,016 Value (1) \$463,260 \$1,158,679 \$1,621,939 Has the Director met the Share Ownership Guide Yes Ratio of Value of Common Shares and DSUs to Director's Annual Retainer 17.1x Anik Lanthier (4) Age: 49 Director since: 2023 (Independent) (3) Municipality of Residence: Lachine, Québec, 2022.
-Previously, and Managing Di Capital Markets.
-I of equities, bonds she served in a number of senior rector of Public Markets Invest Ms. Lanthier has over 25 years of or roles at PSP Investments fro ments, and most recently as the of experience in developing inv (s.
-Lanthier is a Chartered Final of Fiera Capital from October 2020 to May om 2006 to 2020, including Senior Director he Senior Vice President and Global Head, vestment strategies and managing portfolios ncial Analyst and holds a Master of Science Canada Principal Trisura Board/Co mmittee Membership Public Board Membership D During Last Five Years Principal Occupation: Advisor Board • N/A Trisura Group Ltd. 2023 - Present Prior Year and Deferred Share Units (DSU s) Beneficially Owned, Contro olled or Directed Voting Results: N/A March 31, 2023 Common Shares DSUs Total Common Shares and DSUs Number - 453 453 Value (1) \$- \$14,990 \$14,990 Has the Director met the Share Ownership Guide N/A Common Shares and DSUs to N/A Common Shares and D508 10 11/21
+Trisura Board/Com mittee Membership Public Board Membership During Last Five Years Meetings attended in 2023: 6 of 6 Audit Committee Trisura Group Ltd. 2017 - Present Risk Committee attended in 2023: 5 of 5 attended in 2023: 4 of 4 Common Shares an d Deferred Share Units (DSU s) Beneficially Owned, Contro lled or Directed March 31, 2024 Common Shares DSUs Total Common Shares and DSUs Number 14,000 35,648 49,648 Value (1) \$583,100 \$1,484,739 \$2,067,839 Has the Director met the Share Ownership Guideli eline?
+(2) Yes Ratio of Value of Common Shares and DSUs to Director's Annual Retainer Director's Annual Retainer 10.1x